 Here is the timeline of the redevelopment project, from newest to oldest events:

-- October 7, 2017: Demolition of the buildings scheduled to start.
+- October 7, 2017: Demolition of the buildings started.
+See photos.

 - September 28, 2017: We report on upcoming demolition and what will happen after that.
 Read more.

-- September 21, 2017: We report that the Park District redevelopment plan is officiall dead.
+- September 21, 2017: We report that the Park District redevelopment plan is officially dead.
 Read more.

 - September 19, 2017: We report that City Council is trying to get the State to make a decision to save or kill the project.
 Read more.